amp-labs/docs/v1.0/quickstart.md

 ## Read Contacts and Leads

 Our first integration will have [Read Actions](doc:read-actions).
-We'll read 2 standard objects from Salesforce: contacts and leads.
+We'll read 2 objects from Salesforce: contacts and leads.

 ```yaml
 integrations: